 There was a direct connection between Ezra’s preaching and a small group setting in which people had the opportunity to ask questions and apply God’s Word.
-Reading, explaining, and applying the Bible was Ezra’s central strategy to build up the people of God.
+Reading, explaining, and applying the Bible was Ezra’s central strategy for building up the people of God.

-One of the first effects of receiving the Word of God is that it will humble you.
-You will discover sins in your life that you didn’t see before.
-You will become sensitive to attitudes and actions that grieve the heart of God.
+When you open God’s Word, you will discover sins in your life that you didn’t see before.
+And what grieves the heart of God will grieve your heart as well.
 The Word of God is sharper than a two-edged sword.
 It pierces and cuts and wounds (Hebrews 4:12).

 The Joy of Obedience

 The obedience of these men to the Word of God was infectious!
-The whole community built booths and lived in them “and there was very great rejoicing” (8:17).
-Great joy will be yours when you are fully obedient to God.
+The whole community built booths and lived in them, “and there was very great rejoicing” (8:17).
+Great joy will be yours when you are obedient to God.

 God’s Word will always humble us in our sins, lift us up to see God’s grace and mercy, and draw us into a life of obedience in which we find great joy.

-About 500 years after the time of Nehemiah, Jesus came to Jerusalem to celebrate the feast of booths (John 7:2), “On the last day of the feast, the great day, Jesus stood up and cried out, ‘If anyone thirsts, let him come to me and drink’” (John 7:37).
+About five hundred years after the time of Nehemiah, Jesus came to Jerusalem to celebrate the feast of booths (John 7:2).
+And “on the last day of the feast, the great day, Jesus stood up and cried out, ‘If anyone thirsts, let him come to me and drink’” (John 7:37).

 If you thirst it means that you have not yet found the peace, satisfaction, and joy you are looking for.
 The invitation of Jesus is for you.
 He speaks of Himself as a fountain, and says, “Come to me and drink.”
 Faith is like drinking from an inexhaustible fountain.
 It is the means by which you receive Christ and all that He offers.

-- When and where, specifically, have you seen God bring a group of people with different gifts together to get His work done?
+- When and where have you seen God bring a group of people with different gifts together to get His work done?

 - As a child, growing up in your family, what was your experience of your parents (or other adults) worshiping and interacting with God’s Word?